Fishing Permits

 All permit holders must complete a Monthly Harvest Return each month.
 When no fishing activity has occurred in a month, a ‘Nil’ return is required.
 This return records all the catch for the month, both quota and non-quota stocks, and what vessels were used in the taking of that catch.

-This form is due by the 15th day of the next month.
-You can also submit this form online, on the FishServe website.
+The MHR is due by the 15th day of the next month.
+You can submit this form online, on the FishServe website.

 Monthly Harvest Return Amendment (MHRA)